 What information do you have about your student body (racial/ethnic diversity, geographic diversity, socio-economic diversity)?

-The 2020-21 student body is drawn from American Canyon, Benicia, Fairfield, Napa, Rutherford, Sonoma, St. Helena, Vacaville, Vallejo and Yountville.
-47% percent of the students attending Blue Oak identified themselves as non-Caucasian.
-53% percent of our students received indexed tuition contracts.
+The 2023-24 student body is drawn from American Canyon, Benicia, Fairfield, Green Valley, Napa, Rutherford, Sonoma, St. Helena, Vacaville, Vallejo, and Yountville.
+42% percent of the students attending Blue Oak identified themselves as non-Caucasian.
+47% percent of our students received indexed tuition contracts.

 How many students are in each grade in the Lower school?
 In the Middle School?

-Lower School class size currently ranges from 12 – 20.
-The Middle School grades vary from 18 to 28 students total, each section consisting of academic cohorts of 15 or less.
+Lower School class size currently ranges from 18 – 20.
+The Middle School grades vary from 24 – 36 students total, each section consisting of academic cohorts of 18 or less.
 Middle School elective classes are multi-age and range from 8 to 12 students.
 Middle School Advisory groups average 12 studnts per advisor.

 How long is the school day?